Ronin (DC Comics): Plot

-Casey runs into Peter, now a deformed half-man/half-machine, who attacks her.
-Peter explains that Billy's powers gave Virgo a consciousness and Virgo wanted more.
-In order to increase his power, while keeping him under control, she manipulated him into creating the ronin, thereby releasing his power, but trapping him in fantasy.
-Virgo wants to make biocircuitry the new dominant life form on Earth.
+Casey encounters Peter, who has become a cyborg and attacks her.
+He explains that Billy's powers gave Virgo a consciousness and that it sought to make biocircuitry the dominant life form on Earth; in order to increase his power while keeping him under control, she manipulated him into creating the ronin, releasing his power, but trapping him in fantasy.
 Casey kills Peter and tells Virgo to take her to the ronin.
-Once near him, she is transported back into fantasy, and keeps playing along.
-Kissing the ronin, they are confronted by Agat.
-Casey turns to confront him but rather than taking out her sword, she shoots him in the head.
-Agat's wiring explodes, revealing him to be a robot.
+Once near him, she is transported back into fantasy and Agat confronts her and the ronin.
+Casey shoots him in the head and his wiring explodes, revealing him to be a robot.

-Sensing danger, Virgo tries in vain to talk Casey out of acting, to no avail.
+Sensing danger, Virgo unsuccessfully tries to talk Casey out of acting.
 Casey frees the ronin, then humiliates him, as a woman had avenged his master where he had failed.
-Casey then gives him a sword to commit seppuku while acting as his second.
-As the ronin guts himself, Billy cries in agony.
-Virgo tries to scold him to take control but Billy can't control himself, blaming Virgo for making him feel worthless.
-The ronin shoves the sword into his heart, Casey kills him, and Billy unleashes a telekinetic blast which destroys Aquarius, and by extension, New York.
-The only ones left standing are Casey and the ronin.
+She then gives him a sword to commit seppuku and Billy begins to lose control of his powers, blaming Virgo for making him feel worthless.
+As Casey kills the ronin, Billy unleashes a telekinetic blast that destroys Aquarius and New York, with only Casey and the ronin left standing.